bigfont/2013-128CG-Vendord/README.md

     - You must use SP1
 - Run the downloaded MSI
 - Open "C:\Program Files (x86)\Microsoft SQL Server Compact Edition\v3.5\Devices\wce500\armv4i\"
-- Copy sqlce.wce5.armv4i.CAB to the device
+- Copy sqlce.wce5.armv4i.CAB to the device via WMDC > File Management
-- Run it from the device to install.
+- Run the CAB *from the device* to install it.

 ### Install Vendord.Device.App